chase-stevens/gradientDeviser/README.md

-# Gradient Creator
+# Gradient Deviser

-Gradient creator is a web app that allows you to easily make beautiful gradients and implement them into your website.
+Gradient Deviser is a web app that allows you to easily make beautiful gradients and implement them into your website.

 ## Instructions